-The reception baseline assessment (which we'll call RBA from this point) is an assessment of a child's early ability carried out by a teacher.
-It is being introduced by the Department for Education.
-Through activity-based observation, the teacher (or other qualified staff member known to the child) will gather a snapshot of each child's current level of learning during the first few weeks of their school life, shortly after they have started Reception year.
 The result of each child's RBA is later used in conjunction with the year group's Key Stage 2 SATs results for the government to measure the overall progress primary schools make with their pupils.
-The aim is to ensure primary schools are held to account so they can succeed in providing a good education for their pupils.
+This will ensure primary schools are held to account and succeed in providing a good education for their pupils.

 Where will the RBA apply?

 The RBA will be introduced to all state-funded schools, but for the moment at least, this only applies to schools in England.
 However, changes to the curriculum in Wales may mean that something similar to the RBA is introduced there in the near future.
 See Education is changing for more details on the overhaul of Welsh education.

 The RBA looks at the stage of a child's early learning in:

 The RBA will be a short task-based assessment.
 Pupils will use practical resources to complete these tasks and teachers will record the results on a laptop, computer or tablet.
 It will not be used to label or track individual pupils.

 Pilot analysis showed that children took an average of just over 14 minutes to complete the RBA activities.
 The assessment’s two components, Mathematics and LCL (Literacy, Communication and Language), are intended to be undertaken separately to reduce any burden on the child.